What is social health?

 Although these dimensions of health are deeply intertwined, it’s helpful to think of social health separately because of how impactful it is.
 For instance, researchers have calculated that lacking close relationships raises your risk of dying as much as smoking and more than being obese.

-You can take care of your physical health by sticking to an exercise plan, and you can take care of your mental health with stress-reduction techniques or the help of a behavioral therapist or try Health Retreats or Wellness retreats.
+You can take care of your physical health by sticking to an exercise plan, and you can take care of your mental health with stress-reduction techniques or the help of a behavioural therapist or try Health Retreats or Wellness retreats.
 But what about your social health?
 Relationships and health are closely connected, and your quality time with friends and loved ones have an impact on both your physical and your mental wellness.

 If you’re not familiar with the concept of social health, never fear.
 Here’s a quick primer, plus some fun, low-risk tips for how to make friends.